arek544/handbook/handbook/content/docker/Docker compose.md

         volumes: # volume mapping
             - "./host-dir:/dir-in-container"
         network_mode: "host" # use host network
-		ports:
-			- 80:80
     another-service:
         image: python # image from DockerHub
         depends_on: my-service # this container not going to work unless my-service is running
 ```

 To run this use the following command: